Editing aurora photos. Part 1

 travel photographer and videographer

-In our previous article, we explored the nuances of photographing the Aurora — from gear selection to mastering camera settings, and more.
+In our previous article, we explored the nuances of photographing the aurora — from gear selection to mastering camera settings, and more.
 If you haven't read it yet, we highly recommend checking it out before proceeding.

-Now that you’ve captured a perfect Aurora photo let’s continue the process and learn some of the techniques to extract that magical feeling from your photos.
-I’ll walk you through a new Aurora shot that was taken during my most recent trip to Iceland which was taken at Landmannalaugar during blue hour.
-In Part 1, we'll cover essential adjustments and prepare the landscape and Aurora shots.
-In Part 2, we'll merge both shots, teaching you how to seamlessly combine your Aurora with a foreground, even if they were taken at different locations.
+Now that you’ve captured a perfect aurora photo let’s continue the process and learn some of the techniques to extract that magical feeling from your photos.
+I’ll walk you through a new aurora shot that was taken during my most recent trip to Iceland which was taken at Landmannalaugar during blue hour.
+In Part 1, we'll cover essential adjustments and prepare the landscape and aurora shots.
+In Part 2, we'll merge both shots, teaching you how to seamlessly combine your aurora with a foreground, even if they were taken at different locations.
 Let's get started!

 Workflow